dhermes/profiling-multicore-python/README.md

 With `threading`, I am still not sure what I'm looking at.
-It seems (from [StackOverflow][1] and a [blog post][2] from a respected community member) that the answer is the threads are **actually** at the OS-level, so they do use multiple cores.
+It seems (from [StackOverflow][1] and a [blog post][2] from a respected community member) that the answer is the threads are **actually** at the OS level, so they do use multiple cores.
 However, they are still bound by the shared global state of the GIL.
 Quoth Jesse Noller: